-Greenville, South Carolina: Jet Memorial to Cold War Martyr
+Greenville, South Carolina: Jet Memorial to Cold War Casualty

-Greenville high school graduate Major Rudolf Anderson Jr. was shot down over Cuba in a U-2 spy plane during the 1962 Missile Crisis.
-U-2's being unavailable (and still in covert service), the town acquired a Korean War-era F-86 Sabre Jet like one Anderson had flown on combat missions.
+Greenville high school graduate Major Rudolf Anderson Jr. was shot down over Cuba in a U-2 spy plane during the 1962 Missile Crisis (He was the only American killed by enemy fire during that near-war).
+At the time U-2s were unavailable (and still in covert service), so the town acquired a Korean War-era F-86 Sabre Jet like one Anderson had flown on combat missions.

 - Address: